 FAQ for Canvas cybersecurity incident

-Instructure has published an FAQ about this incident.
+Instructure has published an FAQ about the recent global Canvas security incident.
 Please see the following FAQs for campus-specific questions.
 You can also find more information about this incident in the Canvas service alert.
+You should also beware of Canvas-related phishing scams.

 Why was Parchment unavailable for parts of Thursday and Friday, May 7 and 8?